 Such statements could have had only one purpose: to provide aid and comfort to America’s Communist enemy.
 Fonda’s propaganda efforts played a major role in prolonging the war and increasing the death toll.
 As North Vietnamese Colonel Bui Tin explained in a postwar interview with The Wall Street Journal, the American antiwar movement “was essential to our strategy.
 Support for the war from our rear [China] was completely secure while the American rear was vulnerable.
 Every day our leadership would listen to world news over the radio at 9 a.m. to follow the growth of the American antiwar movement.
 Visits to Hanoi by people like Jane Fonda . . . gave us confidence that we should hold on in the face of battlefield reverses.”

-As Henry Mark Holzer details, Fonda, while in Hanoi, also spent time doing the following:
+Henry Mark Holzer explains that Fonda, while in Hanoi, also spent time doing the following:

 “When Jane Fonda was in Hanoi, I was asked by the camp communist political officer if I would be willing to meet with her.
 I said yes, for I would like to tell her about the real treatment we POWs were receiving, which was far different from the treatment purported by the North Vietnamese, and parroted by Jane Fonda, as ‘humane and lenient.’
 Because of this, I spent three days on a rocky floor on my knees with outstretched arms with a piece of steel re-bar placed on my hands, and beaten with a bamboo cane every time my arms dipped.”

-Former POW David Hoffman, whose plane was shot down over North Vietnam in 1971, also says that he was tortured because of Fonda’s visit to Hanoi:
+Former POW David Hoffman, whose plane had been down over North Vietnam in 1971, also said that he had been tortured — and left with a permanently disfigured arm as a result of the brutal treatment he received from communist guards at his POW camp — because of Fonda’s visit to Hanoi:

 When Fonda returned to the U.S., she told college students, “I bring greetings from our Vietnamese brothers and sisters,” and she lamented the war damage that she had seen in North Vietnam — inflicted, she said, by U.S. forces.
 She also sported a necklace given to her by the North Vietnamese Communists, made from the melted parts of a U.S. aircraft they had shot down.